nikhil140103/Python-Chatbot-Project/README.md

 # Chatbot

-This is a simple chatbot made using Python.
+This is a chatbot made using Python.

 The chatbot answers questions based on a dataset of around 40 questions and answers.
 The questions and answerss are stored in a JSON file.